Everybody needs to register themselves. It's straightforward and quick and you can register online at www.gov.uk/register-to-vote.

 If you are unable to register yourself, it's ok to get help filling in the details, but you must make the declaration yourself.
 In certain circumstances, someone who has been granted appropriate power of attorney may be able to make the declaration on your behalf.
 You will need to speak to the elections team to see whether this applies to you.

-Once you're registered under the new system you don't need to register again unless you change address.
-You should however return the form, called a Household Enquiry Form, that you will receive every year which confirms who is living at your address.
+Once you're registered you don't need to register again unless you change address.
+You will receive a Canvass Communication every year which confirms who is living at your address so that the register is kept up to date.
 You should also inform us if any of your details (such as your name) change.

 When you move home you need to register at your new address.
 You can do this at www.gov.uk/register-to-vote.

 If we have invited you to register to vote it is important that you respond.
 If you don't, we will send you reminders through the post and someone will visit your home.
 At the end of this process we may send you a requirement to register; if you fail to do so without providing adequate reason why you have not, you may be fined £80.
 Not being registered can also impact on applications for mortgages or mobile phones, since credit reference agencies use the register to validate applications.

 If your name has changed you can complete a change of name form.
 You will also need to provide evidence to support the change of name, such as a marriage certificate or deed poll certificate.
 Alternatively you can submit a new application to be registered online at www.gov.uk/register-to-vote.

 A National Insurance number is a reference number used by government.
 The easiest place to find your National Insurance number is on official paperwork, such as your National Insurance card, payslips or letters from the Department for Work and Pensions or HM Revenue & Customs (HMRC).
 Students may be able to find it in their university registration details or application for student loan.
 If you still can't find it, you can use the HMRC enquiry service at www.gov.uk/lost-national-insurance-number or call the helpline on 0300 200 3502.